Facilities and Infrastructure

 Identifying RF Quiet Zones

 Radio astronomy requires the identification of dead zones in the RF spectrum where radio telescopes can operate without RF pollution.
 We performed studies to identify such quiet zones for the Baryon Mapping Experiment (BMX) radio telescope.
-Under construction by Brookhaven’s Physics Department and Instrumentation Division, the BMX telescope will probe of the structure and dynamics of our galaxy.
+Under construction by Brookhaven’s Physics Department and Instrumentation Department, the BMX telescope will probe of the structure and dynamics of our galaxy.